shwetapawar022/mobile-app-development/README.md

 - Deployment: Publish the app on platforms like Google Play or Apple App Store.
 - Maintenance: Regular updates, bug fixes, and feature enhancements post-launch.

-📱 Mobile App Development: A Quick Overview
-Mobile app development is the process of creating software applications that run on mobile devices like smartphones and tablets.
-It blends design, coding, testing, and deployment to deliver apps that are functional, user-friendly, and engaging.
-🛠️ Key Stages of Mobile App Development
-- Ideation & Planning: Define the app’s purpose, target audience, and core features.
-- Design: Focus on UI (visuals) and UX (user experience) to ensure intuitive navigation.
-- Development: Code the app using languages like Swift (iOS), Kotlin/Java (Android), or cross-platform tools like Flutter and React Native.
-- Testing: Check for bugs, performance issues, and usability across devices.
-- Deployment: Publish the app on platforms like Google Play or Apple App Store.
-- Maintenance: Regular updates, bug fixes, and feature enhancements post-launch.

-Absolutely, Shweta!
-Let’s break down the different types of mobile apps so you can choose the style that best fits your goals. 📲
 📱 Types of Mobile Apps
 | Type | Description | Examples |
 | Native | Built specifically for one platform (Android or iOS).
 Offers the best performance and access to device features. | WhatsApp, Instagram |